Skip to main content

 • Perform balance exercises on each leg.

-• Follow a recommended training program when starting or increasing an exercise program.
-MTSS is commonly seen in the early part of a person’s training or the beginning of an athlete’s season.
-All exercise programs should begin gently and progress slowly.
+• Follow a recommended training program when starting or increasing any exercise program.
+Shin splints are commonly seen in the early part of a person’s training or the beginning of an athlete’s season.
+All exercise programs should begin gently and progress slowly in duration and intensity.

 • Choose appropriate footwear for the activity that is being performed.